 As hard as it is to write a book, it’s even more difficult to determine that, no matter what you do, it’s not ready for readers.
 It may never be.
 In this lesson, we’ll go over the hard task of deciding if your book should be published and how to salvage the best parts.

 Assignment: Choose a descriptive scene from the first scene in your book and tighten it to no more than three sentences.
 Make it pop with words that pack a punch!

 Materials needed: Answer the checklist provided based upon your current book.

-ABOUT THE INSTRUCTOR: Dawn Carrington has been the editor-in-chief of Vinspire Publishing, a publisher of family friendly books, for fifteen years.
-A published author of over fifty titles ranging from romantic suspense to historical romance, she has also been a civil litigation paralegal for thirty years.
+ABOUT THE INSTRUCTOR: Dawn Rachel Carrington has been the editor-in-chief of Vinspire Publishing, a publisher of family friendly books, since 2004.
+A published author of over fifty titles ranging from romantic suspense to historical romance, she has also been a civil litigation paralegal for over thirty years.

-Currently, a freelance editor/writer residing in historical Charleston, South Carolina, Rachel has written non-fiction articles for Absolute Write, The Writer’s Journal, Writing for Dollars, Writer’s Magazine, Writer’s Weekly, Funds for Writers, and more.
+Currently, a freelance editor/writer residing in historical Charleston, South Carolina, Rachel has written over 500 non-fiction articles, short stories and essays.
+Her work can be found in Absolute Write, The New York Times, Short-Edition, The Writer's Journal, Writing for Dollars, Writer's Magazine, Writer's Weekly, Funds for Writers, and more.